 Sun at Home Event – Free Patterns

-We have teamed up with some designer friends to bring you the Sun at Home event – each designer will offer you a FREE PDF Pattern for one day during the rest of May.
+We teamed up with some designer friends to bring you the Sun at Home event where each designer offered you a FREE PDF Pattern for one day during May 2020.

-The patterns offered to you are for items that you can use outside in the garden if you (like me) are forced to stay home for 23 hours a day.
-There will be something for everyone!
-There will be everything from coasters, sun hats, afghans and lots in between!
+The patterns were for items that you can use outside in the garden if you (like me) are forced to stay home for 23 hours a day during lockdown.
+There was something for everyone – coasters, sun hats, afghans and lots in between!

 Check out these monogrammed coasters / mug rugs by Sincerely Pam.

 I really love these mug rugs and can’t wait to make some myself!
 They are a great way to personalise a gift and would also make great office or teacher appreciation gifts!